The Fame Monster: Themes and composition

 Gaga performing "Speechless" at the 2009 Royal Variety Performance.
 The song is a rock power ballad, which drew comparisons to the musical style of Freddie Mercury and Queen.

-The fourth track is the ballad "Speechless", a 1970s rock-inspired number that discusses abusive relationships with lyrics like "I can't believe how you slurred at me with your half-wired broken jaw".
-It consists of vocal harmonies and guitar riffs, which according to PopMatters, is comparable to the work of Freddie Mercury and Queen.
+The fourth track is the ballad "Speechless", a 1970s rock-inspired song that discusses abusive relationships with lyrics like "I can't believe how you slurred at me with your half-wired broken jaw".
+It consists of vocal harmonies and guitar riffs, which, according to PopMatters, is comparable to the work of Freddie Mercury and Queen.
 Gaga's inspiration for the track was her father's heart condition.
-She recalls how her father used to call after having few drinks, but the singer was speechless in her response, fearing for his death.
+She recalls how her father used to call after having a few drinks, but the singer was speechless in her response, fearing that he might die.
 Produced by Ron Fair, "Speechless" was recorded with all live instruments such as drums, guitars, bass and piano played by Gaga.
 The album's fifth track, "Dance in the Dark", talks about a girl who likes to have sex with the lights off as she is ashamed of her body.
 Gaga has "resolute" vocals in the song, and the synths ultimately lead to the chorus where she belts, "Baby loves to Dance in the Dark, 'Cause when he's looking she falls apart".

 "Telephone" was originally written by Gaga for singer Britney Spears's sixth studio album, Circus (2008), but Spears' label rejected it.
 Gaga later recorded it as a collaboration with Beyoncé for The Fame Monster.
-The song talks about the singer preferring the dance floor rather than answering her lover's call, with the verses sung in a rapid-fire way, accompanied by double beats.
+The song talks about the singer preferring the dance floor rather than answering her lover's call, with the verses sung in a rapid-fire style, accompanied by a double beat.
 Gaga explained that the song deals with her fear of suffocation, "fear [of] never being able to enjoy myself.
 'Cause I love my work so much, I find it really hard to go out and have a good time."
 In "So Happy I Could Die", Gaga presents an ode to sexual feeling and actions, stating, "I love that lavender blonde, The way she moves the way she walks, I touch myself, can't get enough."
 The object of affection in the track becomes Gaga herself as she sings about drinking, dancing, observing, and touching herself, in a sedated, Auto-Tuned voice.
 The Fame Monster ends with the song "Teeth", which has a gospel style composition.